Applying for Post-Graduate Teacher Training

 Complete Your Bachelor's Degree

 Post-graduate teacher training is only available to "post-graduates," or those who have already completed a bachelor's degree.
 To prove this, you'll need to send your undergraduate transcript to each master's program you apply to.
 Some master's degree programs only admit students with high GPAs, but others look at applicants more holistically.
-Request information from education schools to see bachelor's degree requirements for the programs that interest you.

 Take the GRE